NavikaAgarwal/Prison-X/README.md

 # Prison X
-I initiated and carried out this project as part of a mini-project assignment for my college during the fifth semester.
+We initiated and carried out this project as part of a mini-project assignment for my college during the fifth semester.

 ## Overview